stephsicilian/Sculpture_Painting_Classifier/README.md

 3. **test.py** - Evaluates the trained model's performance on a separate testing dataset.

 ## Dataset
 The dataset comprises images of sculptures and paintings organized into training and testing sets.
 The images are stored in respective directories to aid in supervised learning.
+Recent updates include:
+- Cleaning the dataset to remove invalid files.
+- Balancing the test set to ensure equal representation of sculptures and paintings.
+- Implementing a dynamic 80/20 split for training and testing data, which creates new directories (`train/` and `test/`) to store the split data.

 ## Model Architecture
 The network consists of two convolutional layers, each followed by max pooling and ReLU activation.
 A fully connected layer is used to classify images as either sculptures or paintings, with a sigmoid activation function to produce output probabilities.